 Postal deadlines are pushed forward to October 31 – so tax filing for the tax year ending April 5, 2021, is set for October 31, 2021.

-For expats using an agent or commercial software for tax filing, the deadline stays at January 31.
+The deadline for expats using an agent or commercial software for tax filing is January 31.